 - 1. Proposals that involve the loss of any space used for community purposes will only be supported where an equivalent replacement for alternative provision is made for that use, and or where the application is supported by material which demonstrates the benefits to the community which outweigh the harm created by loss of that facility. - 2.
-Proposals for new youth facilities will be welcome within the Parish, including such provision at St. Luke's SEN School, subject to those facilities being accessible to the community. - 3.
-Proposals for new or improved community facilities will be supported and should: - a) include provision of flexible space that can be used for a variety of community uses; - b) be provided in locations that capitalise on opportunities to promote walking, cycling and use of public transport; - c) be easily accessible to all; and - d) respond to local character, design policies and guidance set out in the Neighbourhood Plan and those contained in the Redbourn Design Guidance and Codes.
+Proposals for new youth facilities will be welcome within the Parish, including such provision at St. Luke's SEN School, subject to those facilities being physically accessible to the community and, where practical, open to the public. - 3.
+Proposals for new or improved community facilities will be supported and should: - a) include provision of flexible space that can be used for a variety of community uses; - b) be provided in locations that capitalise on opportunities to promote walking, cycling and use of public transport; - c) be easily physically accessible to all; and - d) respond to local character, design policies and guidance set out in the Neighbourhood Plan and those contained in the Redbourn Design Guidance and Codes.